-1. Renovate Assisted Living Unit Restrooms and Replace all PTAC's

-The need was identified in the Assisted Living Unit of the building interior on July 8, 2020, when facilities maintenance staff conducted a thorough assessment of the building.
-Renovation is needed to increase capacity in the assisted living unit by making the restrooms accessible.
-Many of the existing restrooms, built in 1973, are not accessible and require the use of a common shower area within the Unit.
+1. Renovate Assisted Living Unit Restrooms and Replace all PTAC's of the existing restrooms, built in 1973, are not accessible and require the use of a common shower area within the Unit.
 The work needed includes selective demolition, removal and replacement of plumbing systems, replacement of existing light fixtures, concrete slab replacement, doors/frames/hardware replacement, interior finishes including tile work (walls, floors, and base), drywall, painting and restroom accessories.
 The Assisted Living Unit is joined structurally to the existing building and does not constitute a separate building and costs do not exceed the appraised value of the building.
 We currently have full capacity assigned to those 13 rooms and 12 consumers on the waiting list for vacancies as they are available.
 Completion of this project would increase room space to 14, allow consumers to use their own accessible restroom area, allowing the Perkins Center to meet consumer needs timely while increasing the numbers served due to our continuous waiting list for the Assistant Living Unit.
 The Perkins Center has 113 PTAC (Package Terminal Air Conditioner) units located in dorm rooms and offices.
 These units are 17 years old or older and have become costly to repair, if repairing is possible.
 The HVAC industry recommends such units be replaced if such units are more than 10 years old and functioning properly becomes an issue.